-Ever since touted lagom as ‘the new hygge’ last year, (the Danish concept of ‘cosiness’), the word has been popping up everywhere, from lifestyle blogs to new season interiors collections.
+Ever since touted lagom as ‘the new hygge’ in 2017, (the Danish concept of ‘cosiness’), the word has been popping up everywhere, from lifestyle blogs to new season interiors collections.
 But has ‘lagom’ really overtaken hygge as the biggest lifestyle trend for this time of year?
 (And what is it, exactly?)
-As spring makeover season kicks in, we ask, is lagom where it’s at?
+As New Year makeover season kicks in, we ask, is lagom where it’s at?

 What is lagom?